-Other matters, beyond the election of directors and approval of the External Accountant for 2016, which may be addressed at our Annual Meeting consist of approval (but not the ratification) of the minutes of our past annual shareholder meeting held on June 29, 2015, matters incident to the conduct of our Annual Meeting, and other business as may properly come before our shareholders at our Annual Meeting.
+Other matters, beyond the election of directors and approval of the External Accountant for 2017, and the two shareholder advisory votes on executive officer compensation, which may be addressed at our Annual Meeting consist of approval (but not the ratification) of the minutes of our past annual shareholder meeting held on June 27, 2016, matters incident to the conduct of our Annual Meeting, and other business as may properly come before our shareholders at our Annual Meeting.
 A vote for the adoption of those minutes will be an affirmation that the minutes, as written, properly reflect the proceedings of that meeting and the actions taken at that meeting.
 However, such a vote will not be an action constituting approval or disapproval of the matters referred to in those minutes.